Topological expansion of unitary integrals and maps: Tutte-like equations

+\begin{remark} If the path $\eta$ is a loop, then it may be that the resulting map $\carte'$ is disconnected.
+Furthermore, one of the connected component can be a vertex with no edges.
+In this case, we remove this component. \end{remark}

-Furthermore, if $\carte$ is non-decreasing, then so is $\carte'$. \end{lemma} \begin{proof} We need to check that each face of $\carte'$ is homeomorphic to a disk.
+\begin{lemma} If $\carte$ is a map of unitary type with label set $I$ of size $2m$, then $\carte'$ is a map of unitary type, with label set $I \setminus \{j, 2m\}$, of size $2m-2$.
+Furthermore, if $\carte$ is non-decreasing, then so is $\carte'$. \end{lemma} \begin{proof} We first check that $\carte'$ is a map.
+We only need to check that each face of $\carte'$ is homeomorphic to a disk.
 We only modify the faces $f_{\text{left}}$ and $f_{\text{right}}$ at the left and the right of the edge $(w_{2m}, w_{j})$.
 At step 2, when we remove the edge, we connect $f_{\text{left}}$ and $f_{\text{right}}$.
 However, at step 3, we cut along a path homotopic to the edge, thus separating the two faces.
 All the faces of $\carte'$ thus remain disks.

-Furthermore, these two faces are incident to a white vertex, the one composed by the cut for instance.

-The map $\carte'$ has $2m-2$ labelled half-edges (maybe 0 if $m = 1$).
-The black vertices have not been modified when transforming $\carte$ into $\carte'$.
-As we have seen that all faces are incident to a white vertex, $\carte'$ is of unitary type, with labelling set as in the statement of the Lemma.